 Whether you're supporting a family member or a friend, or being helped by someone to keep your independence, you'll recognise the value of respite care.

-Respite services are services provided to allow a carer to have a period of rest from the responsibilities of the caring role.
+Respite services are essential services provided to allow a carer to have a period of rest from the responsibilities of the caring role.
 This may mean you have the ability to do something you enjoy, better take care of yourself, relax, or even attend a medical appointment.

-Our service provides time off when a carer needs a break, and it's a program that's been thoughtfully designed to maintain a high quality of support while the carer recharges their batteries.
+Our essential service provides time off when a carer needs a break, and it's a program that's been thoughtfully designed to maintain a high quality of support while the carer recharges their batteries.

 Respite - which can be arranged for the day, overnight, or all the way up to a few weeks - is available across a variety of locations: at one of our cottages, from one of our residential care locations, at home or at a location that's best for you.